 Cons

-PayPal was founded in 1998 and is a widely recognized online payment platform used by millions of businesses and individuals worldwide.
-It allows users to send and receive money online, shop online at participating merchants, and even pay for goods and services.
+PayPal is a widely recognized online payment platform used by millions of businesses and individuals worldwide.
+It allows users to send and receive money online, shop online at participating merchants, and pay for goods and services.

 How PayPal Works